Strait Macintosh User Group

 Personal computers of all types — Windows, Macintosh, laptops, desktops — are supposed to be “consumer friendly.”
 But when they start acting up, they sometimes seem more fiendishly unfriendly.

-Tuesday, May 16, 2023: Upgrading
+Tuesday, May 16, 2023: Upgrading: When, Why, and How

 If you’ve been using a computer for several years, upgrading can seem scary.
 Not only does a new computer, phone, or tablet cost money, but there is also the probable cost of upgrading software, and the time and trouble to move your stuff from your old computer to a new one.